-- EVE 491/ EVE 591 Special Topics – Water, Sanitation, Energy, and Appropriate Technologies in Latin America and the Caribbean
+- ECV 491/591 - Special Topics – Water, Infrastructure, and Appropriate Technologies in Developing Communities

-- CSL 210 Sustainable Community Development in the Dominican Republic
+- CSL 210 - International Service Learning - Dominican Republic

-- Dr. Michael MacCarthy, Assistant Professor of Environmental Engineering, School of Engineering
+- Dr. Natalia Cardelino, Assistant Professor of Environmental & Civil Engineering

-The Dominican Republic M.O.M. program focuses on finding appropriate options to improve and maintain sustainable access to safe water for under-served communities in the Dominican Republic.
+The Dominican Republic M.O.M. program focuses on finding appropriate, sustainable environmental health (related to water, indoor air, sanitation, and hygiene [WASH]) and accessibility solutions in under-served communities in the Dominican Republic.
 It emphasizes community development, capacity building, and the use of appropriate technologies.

 Likely student activities include:

-- Building the capacity of stakeholders at the local level to collect hydrogeological data to better inform water resource management and thereby improve the environmental sustainability of water supply systems.
+- Conducting low-cost water assessments and collecting hydrogeological data to better inform water resource management and thereby improve the environmental sustainability of water supply systems,

 Living conditions in the Dominican Republic will be basic during the majority of our journey.
-We will have the chance to visit the capital city (Santo Domingo), a coastal beach and/or experience trekking and wildlife viewing, practice speaking Spanish, enjoy local cuisine, and most importantly, work with local stakeholders (households, local technicians, government workers, etc.) to find ways to improve access to water in El Cercado area of San Juan region, where we will be spending most of our trip.
+We will have the chance to visit the capital city (Santo Domingo) and a coastal beach, practice speaking Spanish, enjoy local cuisine, and most importantly, work with local stakeholders (households, technicians, government workers, etc.) to find ways to improve the environmental health conditions of households in the El Cercado area of San Juan province, where we will be spending most of our trip.

 For more information, e-mail MercerOnMission@mercer.edu or call (478) 301-2992.